traumverloren/socially-awkward-wearables/socially-awkward-wearables.md

 ^ Self-esteem boost.

-^ wished it could be more alive and interactive
+^ wished it could be more alive & interactive

 ---